I beg to move,

 Like the hon.
 Member for Inverness, Nairn, Badenoch and Strathspey (Drew Hendry), in Coventry we have volunteers who not only collect, but distribute, the food; and a lot of people are very thankful to them.
 Another issue is loneliness.
 I hope that the hon.
 Gentleman will agree that every amount of pressure should be put on the BBC to revoke any plans it has to charge the licence fee to over-75s.
 Finally, there is another voluntary organisation in Coventry that is totally run by volunteers who help the blind using modern techniques.
 Has the hon.
 Gentleman come across anything like that in his constituency?

 I could not disagree with the hon.
-Member on a range of matters, but I do so specifically on the over-75s licence fee issue.
+Member on a range of matters, and I do not on the over-75s licence fee issue.
 It is incomprehensible to me why the BBC would even consider such a thing, given that social isolation is a profound issue across not only older age, but a whole gamut of ages.
 I may come to that point in a moment.

 The right to form voluntary organisations—charities or unincorporated organisations—is a fundamental pillar of a modern, liberal democracy.
 Such organisations are founded on the lived experiences of communities, on geography, on choice and on need.
 Nevertheless, charity is no replacement for good government.
 Maybe that is what many have found with issues around food banks and services having to be replicated by volunteers.